encode2m4v/encode2m4v/README.md

                 Subtitle extension to include into Output file.
 Must end in .srt (SubRipper type) (Enclose in quotes ".ext")

             -t, --transopt=
-                Transcoding options to use when calling HandBrakeCLI (Enclose in quotes "----")
+                Transcoding options to use when calling HandBrakeCLI (Enclose in quotes "<options>")

             -u, --upconvert
                 Upconvert all encoded files.
+Not necessary if using -x / --xlevel.

             -n, --noupconvert
                 Do NOT upconvert all encoded vided files.
+Must be specified or prompts will occur.

+            -x, --xlevel=
+                Set upconvert level (720, 1080, 2160, 4320).

             -c, --continue
                 Continue encoding if a file is missing the designated subtitle file for the video file.